AMWA-TV/bcp-003/security-proposal.md

 API server and client implementers should consider how their implementations will interact will Public Key Infrastructure.
-In particular implementers must provide a mechanism for deploying and revoking subject certificates for API servers.
-API clients must provide a way or installing root certificates to API clients to establish a root of trust.
+In particular implementers **shall** provide a mechanism for deploying and revoking subject certificates for API servers.
+API clients **shall** provide a way or installing root certificates to API clients to establish a root of trust.